Biography

 MEMBERSHIPS

 Dr. Smestad is currently available for consulting on a case-by-case basis.
 Fees are based on project parameters, time and materials.
-To inquire about our services and receive a preliminary price quote, please contact us by sending an email message to inquiries@solideas.com.
+To inquire about our services and receive a preliminary price quote, please contact us.